Gabby Epstein Shows Off Insane Curves In Impossibly Tiny White Bikini

 Australian bombshell Gabby Epstein sent plenty of her 2.4 million Instagram followers into a frenzy on Sunday, January 3, when she uploaded some sultry new photos of her bikini-clad self.

-The 26-year-old influencer was captured seemingly on a boat for the three-slide series, as the ocean, blue sky, and some landmass filled the background.
+The 26-year-old influencer was apparently captured on a boat for the three-slide series, as the ocean, blue sky, and some landmass filled the background.

-In the first photo, she stood on her knees with the front of her figure facing the camera as she popped one hip out.
-She leaned back into her arms, which rested atop a white leather backrest, and pouted while staring directly into the camera’s lens.
-She posed similarly in the second snapshot, except that time she directed her stare towards the ocean, averting the camera’s lens.
+In the first photo, she posed on her knees with the front of her body facing the camera as she popped one hip out.
+She leaned back on her hands, which rested atop a white leather seatback, pouting while staring directly into the lens.
+She posed similarly in the second snapshot, except that time she directed her gaze toward the ocean.
 The third photo displayed her enjoying a pita chip, which she held up to her mouth with her right hand.

-She had her long blond hair pulled back, likely to keep it from falling around her face as it blew in the wind.
+She had her long blond hair pulled back and secured under a dark baseball cap which had some white text on it.
 Her short nails were manicured, complete with a light pink polish.

 The photo set quickly captured the attention of many social media users as it accumulated more than 45,000 likes in just four hours after going live.
 Hundreds of commenters also expressed their support and enthusiasm for the model's form, gorgeous looks, and choice of swimsuit.